Skip to main content

 The Critical Role of SHBG and Insulin Sensitivity

 When testosterone is bound to SHBG, it is biologically inactive.
-Only can enter cells to stimulate muscle growth, maintain bone density, and perform its other vital functions.
+Only free testosterone can enter cells to stimulate muscle growth, maintain bone density, and perform its other vital functions.
 Many studies show that SHBG levels tend to increase with age, effectively lowering the amount of free testosterone available to the body’s tissues.

 Consistent exercise, particularly moderate-intensity aerobic work, has been shown to have a favorable impact on SHBG levels, helping to keep more testosterone in its free, usable state.
 This is a crucial mechanism through which exercise helps preserve hormonal function in aging men.